artist, author, producer and director

 With one of her images gracing the official poster of the 2006 Venice Biennale – Dance Section as well as the cover of the Graphis Annuals (Switzerland/U.S.A.), Ito’s crossover work — that transcends the boundaries between genders, cultures, and genres — is the outcome of her own spiritual and artistic quest throughout Germany, Japan and the U.S.A.

-Since 9/11, Miro Ito has been involved in media and art projects as producer & creator with the artistic aspiration to promote peace and understanding through her own initiatives via MEDIA ART LEAGUE, while preparing the impending NPO launch in New York in 2018.
+Since 9/11, Miro Ito has been involved in media and art projects as independent producer & director, creator & author with the artistic aspiration to promote peace and understanding through her own initiatives via MEDIA ART LEAGUE, while preparing the impending NPO launch in New York in 2019.

 Under the theme “World heritage of life and prayer”, Ito has been working to promote awareness of ancient Asian/Eurasian cultural heritage and traditions preserved in Japan — in order to create messages for lasting peace — focusing on the profound spiritual side of both the tangible and the intangible UNESCO World Heritage which she has been photographing/filming, researching, and writing about in Japan (centered on Nara) since 2003.